 Official University Transcripts

-Transcripts for your first law degree and any other graduate degrees should be submitted through LSAC’s Credential Assembly Service.
+Transcripts for your first law degree and any other post-secondary degrees should be submitted through LSAC’s Credential Assembly Service.
 (Please note that LSAC charges fees for services through the Credential Assembly Service Report.)
 If you apply directly through our website, you may upload a copy of your transcript.
 However, you will be required to submit to us an original hard copy transcript before the start of classes.

 The resume should summarize your education, work experience, any publications, and other relevant credentials and accomplishments.